angelleye/paypal-wp-button-manager/README.txt

 * Sandbox credentials can be obtained by viewing the sandbox account profile within your PayPal developer account, or by signing in with a sandbox account here:  https://www.sandbox.paypal.com/us/cgi-bin/webscr?cmd=_get-api-signature&generic-flow=true

 == Changelog ==

+= 1.1.0 - 12.17.2015 =
+* Fix - Resolves an issue where the preview of a custom button would not display correctly. ([#56](https://github.com/angelleye/paypal-wp-button-manager/issues/56))
+* Fix - General code improvements and bug fixes.
+* Fix - Resolves a conflict with the bbPress plugin. ([#63](https://github.com/angelleye/paypal-wp-button-manager/issues/63))
+* Tweak - Trims the values of API credentials entered into settings to avoid errors because of empty spaces in the values. ([#58](https://github.com/angelleye/paypal-wp-button-manager/issues/58))
+* Tweak - Adds additional currency codes. ([#60](https://github.com/angelleye/paypal-wp-button-manager/issues/60))
+* Tweak - Adds missing functionality in subscription buttons. ([#61](https://github.com/angelleye/paypal-wp-button-manager/issues/61))

 = 1.0.2 - 06.02.2015 =
 * Fix - Resolves a conflict with the WordPress media uploader.